 YES, don’t worry, it is – as long the passports are obsolete!

 “The retention of title extends only to passports and identity cards of the Federal Republic of Germany.
-The pattern of the passports and identity cards from the period before 1945 and from the former German Democratic Republic (GDR – East Germany) are very different from the current one.
+The passports and identity cards pattern from the period before 1945 and from the former German Democratic Republic (GDR – East Germany) are very different from the current one.
 Those “historical” documents are therefore NOT protected.”

 All passports presented on this website are obsolete and for research, educational & collection purposes only!
 I do NOT buy or sell any biometric/electronic passports!
 To sell or buy current and valid passports is illegal!
 Tom Topol passport expert